 Many users have complained that Hotspot Shield does not work in the UAE.
 Even if it did, a recent FTC complaint alleges that the company has been hijacking HTTP requests and redirecting users to affiliate sites against their will.
 They also insert tracking cookies into your web browser that monitor your activity, which is used by third-party advertisers.
 Keep away.

 Hola is a peer-to-peer network that uses idle bandwidth on other people’s computers to create a VPN tunnel.
 Likewise, other people utilize your bandwidth when you’re not using it.
-This can make you liable for other people’s activity, a huge risk when in the UAE.
+This can make you liable for other people’s activity, a huge risk when in the UAE and Dubai.
 The company has a history of abusing users’ trust as well.
 It once turned all of the devices on its network into a huge botnet and used it to carry out distributed denial-of-service attacks on websites.

 While HMA doesn’t record any of your activity or the contents of your internet traffic, it does store detailed metadata logs including your real IP address.
 The most famous example is the arrest of Cody Kretsinger, a LulzSec hacker involved in a cyber attack on Sony Pictures.
 HideMyAss handed over evidence to authorities under a court order that led to his arrest.
 While we don’t condone what Cody did, VPN users’ should be skeptical of HideMyAss’ “no logs” claims.

-Digging into UAE’s content and VPN laws
+UAE’s content and VPN laws

 The UAE’s content blocking laws are overly complex but based on two categories: religious principles and protecting businesses.

-The religious principles aspect to this is pretty clear.
+The religious principles aspect of this is pretty clear.
 The United Arab Emirates has a complicated government structure with an absolute monarchy at the top.
 Laws are based on a mixture of Sharia and secular civil ideals.*

 As the country’s laws have a significant basis in Sharia, the Telecom Regulatory Authority’s content blocking makes sense per the UAE’s enshrined Muslim belief system, although it’s less draconian than what one might find in other primarily Muslim countries such as Iran or Saudi Arabia.